JohnBernie929/VimConfig/README.md

 # If you do not want to update my config

-You can run this command
+You can run this command in powershell

 ```bash
 rm ~\AppData\Local\nvim.git -Force